xhstoyea/Mindustry-mod-compilations/README.md

 ---
 #### Disclaimer
 > This repository serves only as a mod collection.
 We guarantee neither compatibility nor security.
 All mod copyrights belong to their original authors.
 For issues, contact: 3758268235@qq.com

+The content is translated by the DeepSeek large model.
+The translation may not be accurate, please understand.
+The original language is Simplified Chinese.